kit-data-manager/webpage/_collection-registry/documentation/index.markdown

 * [RES] There is currently no build-in PID support.
 If no PID are provided with a collection or member, a UUID is assigned.
 * [ADD] Integrated ETag support in order to avoid concurrent modifications.
 * [ADD] Navigation through a result set is realized using default Spring pagination, e.g. supporting page and size query parameters.
 The cursors (next and prev) of a result set are pointing to the next/prev page link.
+* [ADD] Smart-collections for rule-based grouping of member items a creation time.